Back taxes. Mistakes. Audits. Missed opportunities. These are some of the unfortunate side effects of DIY tax preparation.

 Have you ever been so confused about something that you didn’t know where to start?

-I started working with a certified public accountant (CPA) around tax time.
+I started working with a certified public accountant (CPA) a few years ago around tax time.
 Before our initial call, I remember feeling incredibly overwhelmed.
-I wasn’t the most organized freelancer the previous year, and feared I wouldn’t have time to backtrack and organize all of my relevant documents and invoices.
+I hadn’t been the most organized freelancer the previous year, and I feared I wouldn’t have time to backtrack and organize all of my relevant documents and invoices.

 Add to that the fact that I had projects to complete and looming deadlines to ensure my cash flow remained consistent.